arjun101003/DisasterWatch/README.md

 # DisasterWatch

-A real-time disaster management web application for tracking earthquakes, monitoring alerts, and providing disaster preparedness information.
+A real-time disaster management web application that tracks past earthquakes, provides information on disaster preparedness, and offers the latest disaster news.

 ## Features